6110rstmks/contents_blocking-laravel/README.md

-Blockwordの中の　ワード最大、3つまでを　25m　　見れる　ようにする（その日に限る）
-一日2回まで　その操作が可能。

-ようなプログラムを作成する
 if it is 1, disabling word block.
-"The disableFlg column in all records of 'Word' table will be reset to 0 every day at 00:00.(crontab)
+"The disableFlg column in all records of 'Word' table will be reset to 0 every day at 00:00.(using crontab)

 You can block "Site", "Word" and "YoutubeChannel" by registering them in this system.